Paul Radomski

 Paul Otto von Radomski (21 September 1902 – 14 March 1945) was an SS functionary of Nazi Germany.
-During World War II, he commanded the Syrets concentration camp in the occupied Ukraine, and the Haidari concentration camp, near Athens, Greece.
+During World War II, he commanded the Syrets concentration camp in the occupied Ukraine, and the Haidari concentration camp, near Athens, in occupied Greece.

 SS career

-Radomski was an "Old Fighter" of the Nazi Party, and one of the early companions of the eventual RSHA chief Reinhard Heydrich.
+Radomski was an Old Fighter of the Nazi Party, and one of the early companions of the eventual RSHA chief Reinhard Heydrich.
 Radomski served six months in prison in 1932 for the killing of a left-wing opponent.
 He was considered brutal, even by his fellow SS officers.
 At his subsequent trial in Greece, the SS judge, Sturmbannführer Wehser called him a drunkard "primitive in all his thoughts and feelings".

 Syrets concentration camp

 After serving in Stettin, Radomski was appointed commander of the Syrets concentration camp in Kiev.
 It was situated at the north-western edge of the city, in the place called Syrets, today a suburb of the city.
 The Syrets concentration camp was created in the spring of 1942.
 As commander of the Syrets concentration camp he led a terror regime, ordering severe punishments for the smallest infractions, a habit he carried over to his new posting in Greece.
 His crimes included lethal beatings, using a German shepherd to attack inmates and shooting inmates who were crushed by trees that they were forced to fell and climb.